 Unpowered Sites

-Unpowered sites start at $37 a night for 4 adults or a family of 6 and allow up to 2 cars.
+Unpowered sites start at $34 a night for 4 adults or a family of 6 and allow up to 2 cars.

 Activities and Facilities at NRMA Lake Somerset Camping Ground

-With the expansive Lake Somerset, there is certainly no shortage of things to at the NRMA Holiday Park, particularly for the watersport enthusiasts.
+With the expansive Lake Somerset, there is certainly no shortage of things to do at the NRMA Holiday Park, particularly for the watersport enthusiasts.
 Here’s a brief overview of all the activities and facilities on offer.

 Lake Somerset